matthewarcus/ssl-demo/README.md

 ## SSL Demo

 Investigating openssl.
-I wrote this a couple of years ago to help me understand openssl better, so the main aim is exercising features rather any particular use.
+I wrote this a few years ago to help me understand openssl better, so the main aim is exercising features rather any particular use.

 ssl_client and ssl_server are simple single threaded client and server applications.